Centennial Concert Hall is committed to making the arts accessible to all. We are pleased to offer the following services for all performances:

 Theatre wheelchair seating is available

 We encourage you to specifically request this seating when purchasing tickets.
-Wheelchair Accessibility tickets can be purchased by contacting the box office for the specific event.
+Wheelchair Accessibility tickets can be purchased by contacting the box office for the specific event, or unlock access to them online by clicking here.

 A family washroom is located on the 1st balcony to accommodate disabled persons of both sexes where assistance is required by an accompanying family member. .